epfl-ada/ada-2022-project-toestewbrr/README.md

-# How are relationships depicted in movies?
+# How are relationships depicted in romantic movies?

-## Motivation
+## Abstract :newspaper:

 Love appears as the third most common noun in the plot summaries (after father and man…#YOUGOGIRL).
 Love has a central place in movies regardless of their genres and hence movies highly contribute to our idea of what a romantic relationship should be.
 We want to know how relationships are portrayed in movies by looking specifically at the characters portrayed in romance movies.
 WHAT DO WE WANT TO ANSWER?